Is Wind Noise Normal in a Helmet?

-One aspect of motorcycling that’s not often discussed is the noise.
-The level varies depending on the type of helmet you wear.
-On average, the noise level in a motorcycle helmet can be between 95dB and 105dB when travelling at 100 km per hour.
-That’s some serious noise, and it can get to you on a long trip.
-So, how big a deal is wind noise to motorcyclists.
+One aspect of motorcycling that is not often discussed is wind noise, which varies depending on the type of helmet you wear.
+On average, wind noise in a motorcycle helmet can range between 95dB and 105dB when traveling at 100 km per hour.
+This substantial noise level significantly influences the rider’s experience during extended journeys, potentially leading to permanent hearing damage.
+The question then arises: how substantial is the impact of wind noise on motorcyclists, considering its potential long-term consequences?

 Is Wind Noise Normal in a Helmet?
 The Issue of Wind Noise